-The four critical elements that determine the financial viability of an airport are the concession period; traffic volumes; User Fees and other revenues; and capital costs.
-The concession period for such capital-intensive projects is normally in the range of 50 to 60 years.
+The four critical elements that determine the financial viability of an airport are the concession period; traffic volumes; user fees and other revenues; and costs.
+The concession period for such projects which require significant capital infusion over time is normally in the range of 50 to 60 years.
 Such a timeframe should enable a robust project structure and any further extension in the concession period would improve financial viability only marginally as the present value of projected revenues after 50 years would be very low from the Concessionaire's perspective.
+Passenger volumes can be estimated with a reasonable level of certainty based on the existing volumes which are expected to rise gradually over time.
+The user fees would have to be maintained at affordable levels so that the users are not unduly burdened.
+Additional revenues can, however, be generated from non-aeronautical sources and city side development to enable some cross-subsidisation of user fees.